michael2012z/BitBible/markdown/KJV/files/Gen.md

 4. There were giants in the earth in those days; and also after that, when the sons of God came in unto the daughters of men, and they bare children to them, the same became mighty men which were of old, men of renown.

-5. And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.every…: or, the whole imagination: the Hebrew word signifieth not only the imagination, but also the purposes and desirescontinually: Heb. every day
+5. And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.

 6. And it repented the Lord that he had made man on the earth, and it grieved him at his heart.

-7. And the Lord said, I will destroy man whom I have created from the face of the earth; both man, and beast, and the creeping thing, and the fowls of the air; for it repenteth me that I have made them.both…: Heb. from man unto beast
+7. And the Lord said, I will destroy man whom I have created from the face of the earth; both man, and beast, and the creeping thing, and the fowls of the air; for it repenteth me that I have made them.

 8. But Noah found grace in the eyes of the Lord.

-9. These are the generations of Noah: Noah was a just man and perfect in his generations, and Noah walked with God.perfect: or, upright
+9. These are the generations of Noah: Noah was a just man and perfect in his generations, and Noah walked with God.

 10. And Noah begat three sons, Shem, Ham, and Japheth.